-Simple machines are ALL around us and it is such an important concept for young learners to understand.
+Simple machines are ALL around us and it is such an important concept for first grade students to understand.

-Simple machines are objects that help make work easier.
+These are machines and objects that help make work easier.

 In today's world, when a student (or adult for that matter) hears the word “machine” we think of of a complicated piece of machinery.